XinyuFeng/CarND-Behavioral-Cloning-P3/README.md

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 10.
 And this's the chart of training loss and validation loss:
 ![alt text][image3]

+For track 2,  I increased the dataset to around 30000, with more focus on the corner of the track, But still have two corners not able to turn.
+That model is model1.h, and here's my loss chart:
+![alt text][image4]